Thank you for subscribing

 new Australian home

-New homes built in Victoria are no longer be able to connect to the gas network and financial incentives exist to encourage the take up of electric products.
+New homes built in Victoria are no longer able to connect to the gas network and financial incentives exist to encourage the take up of electric products.

 Is electricity cheaper than gas?

 While gas was historically a cheaper form of energy, gas prices have risen compared to ‘socket’ electricity costs – that is, what it costs to buy electric power from your energy retailer.
 By switching from gas to electricity, you can immediately eliminate your gas connection fee and lower your energy bills.
-Many electric appliances are significantly more energy efficient than their gas counterparts: a split-system air conditioner is at least five times more efficient than a gas ducted heating system in producing the same amount of heat, for example.

 Are there rebates for switching from gas to electricity?